algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 [*(Back to top)*](#toc)

 ### 1.1.1 - Goals

-Develop an innovative anti-theft device for sports equipment and expand its application to other sectors such as camping gear, musical instruments, and locker rooms.

-Provide a reliable security solution for individual users of medium to high-end skis and snowboards.
+This project aims to enhance battery efficiency, prolong lifespan, and ensure secure device management.
+By optimizing energy usage, integrating NFC technology for convenient control, and improving alarm and security measures, the system will offer users a reliable and seamless experience with increased functionality and peace of mind.

 ### 1.1.2 - Objectives